HPU's Annual Security and Fire Safety Report

 The University Security can help students engrave unique identifiers on personal items kept on campus, such as bicycles, computers and radios.
 Engraving on personal property helps in the recovery and identification of stolen items.
 The University Security also suggests keeping a record of serial numbers and unique identifiers, and taking photos of valuable items kept on campus to aid in identification and recovery.

-Hawaii Pacific University Security upon request will accompany individual students and members of the faculty and staff between academic or residence buildings and parking lots during the hours of darkness.
+Hawaii Pacific University Security upon request will accompany individual students and members of the faculty and staff between academic or residence buildings parking lots.
+The Downtown escort service will include from academic and office buildings to the shuttle or city bus stop and to university downtown parking lots during the hours of darkness.
 To request an escort contact 808-753-7304 (Downtown) and 808-236-3515 (Windward).

 Buildings and Residences